derrickkirezi/Rwanda-inflation-analysis/README.md

  ## Project overview

 This project analyzes Rwanda’s Consumer Price Index (CPI) data to understand inflation trends, price behavior, and price volatility over time.
-The analysis focuses on identifying which categories drive inflation and how price changes may affect household cost of living.
+The analysis focuses on identifying which product categories drive inflation and how price changes may affect household cost of living.

 ### Objectives

 - To analyze overall CPI trends over time
-- Compare CPI behavior across different expenditure categories
+- Compare CPI behavior across different categories
 - Identify categories with the highest price volatility
-- Translate quantitative results into meaningful economic insights
+- Translate results into economic insights

 ### Tools